Azure/azure-sdk-for-net/sdk/containerorchestratorruntime/Azure.ResourceManager.ContainerOrchestratorRuntime/README.md

-# Microsoft Azure ContainerOrchestratorRuntime management client library for .NET
+# Microsoft Azure Container Orchestrator Runtime management client library for .NET

-**[Describe the service briefly first.]**
+AKS on Azure Stack HCI 23H2 uses Azure Arc to create new Kubernetes clusters on Azure Stack HCI directly from Azure.
+It enables you to use familiar tools like the Azure portal, Azure CLI, and Azure Resource Manager templates to create and manage your Kubernetes clusters running on Azure Stack HCI.
+Since clusters are automatically connected to Arc when they are created, you can use your Microsoft Entra ID for connecting to your clusters from anywhere.
+This ensures your developers and application operators can provision and configure Kubernetes clusters in accordance with company policies.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities: